valasek/timesheet/README.md

 # Simple Timesheet

+NOTE: At the moment project is not actively maintained - which might change if there will be a need for it.

 User-friendly, fast, and reliable web application for weekly / monthly reporting.
 Report consulting hours on selected projects with further segmentation via rates.

 ![Screencast](screenshots/screencast.gif?raw=true "Screencast")